edmcman/docker-compiler-explorer/README.md

 You can just type in your terminal:

-`docker pull eschwartz/docker-msvc-compiler-explorer:latest && docker-compose up -d`
+`docker-compose pull && docker-compose up -d`

 to use my docker image or, in case of adjustments to the `Dockerfile`, just type: